8 Scientific proofs that having a cat is good for you!

 A survey in Britain that was done in 2010 showed that cat owners were more likely to get a college degree than the dog owners.
-However, this doesn’t show that cats make you smarter, but the fact that you own a cat means you are a smarter person.
-Smarter people tend to work longer hours and since cats require less attention, it’s more convenient for them to own a cat, than a dog.
+However, this doesn’t show that your pets make you smarter, but the fact that you own a cat means you are a smarter person.
+Smarter people tend to work longer hours and since cats require less attention, it’s more convenient for them to live with a cat, than a dog.

 7. Owning a cat can help you get a partner!

-If you are single and get a partner – get a cat!
+If you are single and get a partner – get yourself a cat!
 Especially if you are a man, women said agreed that they are more attracted to men who own cats and like animals in general.
-Even though owning a dog will help you dating, 90 % of single women said that men who own cats are nicer.
-If you list that you have a cat on your dating profile and can get you many responses.
-But, don’t get a cat just to get a girl – remember that you have to take care of the cat for a lifetime.
+Even though owning a dog will help you dating, 90 % of single women said that men with cats are nicer.
+If you list that you are a cat person on your dating profile and can get you many responses.
+But, don’t get one just to get a girl – remember that you have to take care of your pet for a lifetime.

 8. It helps the environment.

 Cats eat less than dogs in general.
-Therefore you will need less resources to feed a cat and she will also eat fish and not just meat.
+Therefore you will need less resources to feed them and they will also eat fish and not just meat.